E-commerce

 In summary

 Inbound customer service refers to requests initiated by the customer.
-In e-commerce, it plays a major role because it intervenes exactly where trust is won or lost: before purchase, during the order, and after delivery.
-A good inbound system combines fast, clear, and reliable responses, consistent channels, relevant self-service, effective use of customer data, and smooth escalation to a human when needed.
-When well managed, it also improves reputation and customer value over time, in a very concrete way, and often measurably, at scale, over time, for everyone, in the modern company, sustainably.
+In e-commerce, it plays a major role because it comes into play exactly where trust is gained or lost: before the purchase, during the order, and after delivery.
+A good inbound system combines fast, clear, and reliable responses, consistent channels, relevant self-service, good use of customer data, and a smooth escalation to a human when needed.
+When well managed, it also improves reputation and customer value over time, in a very concrete and often measurable way, at scale, over time, for everyone, in the modern, sustainable company.

-• It is not just about responding: it is about reassuring, resolving, and retaining.
+• It is not just about responding: it is about reassuring, resolving, and retaining customers.

 • KPIs matter: response time, resolution, satisfaction, contact reasons.